JerryDot/Lecture-Notes/Philosophy/Nietzsche/N-L2.md

 English have not done "real history" - they spare into the blue of speculation.
 Blue skies thinking.
 As opposed to the grey - what actually happened and what can be derived from it.
 English have failed to be grey - they speculate too much.

-N thinks that the English genealogies are ahistorical -very abstract speculation over some basic concepts. "humans realised the utility of working together so they needed morality".
+N thinks that the English genealogies are ahistorical - very abstract speculation over some basic concepts. "humans realised the utility of working together so they needed morality".
 N looks at characters to recognise that they have a different kind of morality.
-It is history relatively determinate when a certain Xian asceticism arose.
+It is historically relatively determinate the conditions when a certain Xian asceticism arose.
 English genealogies completely ignore this and talk about utility

 English genealogies are insufficiently suspicious of "morality".
 This is a complex thing.
 Thinks that they bias their explanations in order to make sure that the values as they are now somehow have worthwhile origins. want their causative origins not to undermine their normative status.
-IF more critical then they would be more likely to see the difficulties in their emergence.
+If more critical then they would be more likely to see the difficulties in this emergence.

 ## What is the point of giving the GM